 A tuned grand piano will be provided for accompanists.
 Large percussion equipment may be provided on request; please note requested instruments on your application form for a determination in advance.

 The teacher/parent assumes responsibility for communicating all information concerning the competition to his/her student/child, and will ensure that entry forms are accurately and completely filled out and mailed by the postmarked deadline.
-Entry forms must be postmarked by Monday, December 3, 2012.
+Entry forms must be postmarked by Monday, December 2, 2013.
 Late and/or incomplete entries will not be accepted.
 Please check the Orchestra’s website at http://columbiaorchestra.org/young_artist_competition/ after December 26, 2018, for individual audition times.
 Teachers/parents must supply copies of all information received to their students/children and accompanists.
 Audition times will not be changed after they are posted online.